 THE GEOLOGIC ORIGIN OF THE FALLS

-We begin in the Middle to Late Proterozoic with supercontinent of Rodinia and continue with its continental successors, Gondwana and Pangaea.
+Its story begins in the Middle to Late Proterozoic with the supercontinent of Rodinia and continues with its successors, Gondwana and Pangaea.
 The transition proceeds according to the Supercontinental Cycle that hypothesizes how all or most of the world's landmasses cyclically assemble, dissociate and reassemble every 600 to 800 Ma.
 It includes the acquisition of new crust and the closure of intervening ocean basins.
 The process is speculated to influence biogeochemical cycles, which enhances biological productivity, biodiversity and alters the course of evolution.

 First conceptualized to have existed in 1970, long-lived, pole-spanning, crescent-shaped and massive, Rodinia (a.k.a.
 Paleopangaea) is thought to have achieved final assembly through worldwide Grenvillian (an elongate mountain range spanning North America from Mexico to Labrador to Scandinavia) and related orogenic (mountain and continent-building events) during the Middle and Late Proterozoic (~1.3 Ga to 0.9 Ga).

 The process of plate tectonics is thought to have been shaping the planet for well over a billion years, possibly as much as three of its 4.6 billion-year history.
 Rodinia wasn't likely the first continent, although its predecessors were likely much smaller.
 Few doubt its existence, and no universal agreement exists regarding timing of assembly, its longevity, details of fragmentation, and the number and configuration of its constituent cratons (an interlocking Archean and Middle Proterozoic maze of basement-forming, rigid and stable crustal blocks).